 About

-Kitsakos is the recipient of grants or commissions from the Seattle Opera, the National Endowment for the Arts, the New York State Commission on the Arts, the Florida Council on the Arts, the Catskill Watershed Commission, the Episcopal Diocese of New York, the Community Foundation of the Florida Keys, the Samuel Dorsky Museum of Art, NYFA, the American Opera Project, and the Majors Downs Fund.
+Kitsakos is the recipient of grants or commissions from the Seattle Opera, the National Endowment for the Arts, the New York State Commission on the Arts, the Florida Council on the Arts, the Catskill Watershed Commission, the Episcopal Diocese of New York, the Community Foundation of the Florida Keys, the Samuel Dorsky Museum of Art, NYFA, the American Opera Project, the Rowe Foundation & the Majors Downs Fund.
+His Professional affiliations include Opera America, the Dramatists Guild, and ASCAP.

 A graduate of New York University & the BMI Musical Theater Workshop, he was a member of the Theatre Arts Faculty at SUNY New Paltz in New York’s Hudson Valley from 1999-2013 teaching courses in performance & theater studies.
 Additional teaching includes work at Shantigar, the spiritual retreat of Jean-Claude van Italie, Kripalu, The Studios of Key West and UCLA Osher.
-Other experience includes his work as a contributing writer for The Sondheim Review and ABC-CLIO’s Music in American Life.
-Professional affiliations include Opera America, the Dramatists Guild, and ASCAP.

 Contact